(320 ILCS 20/2)

 (h) "Provider agency" means any public or nonprofit agency in a planning

-and service area appointed by the regional administrative agency with prior
+and service area that is selected by the Department or appointed by the regional administrative agency with prior

 approval by the Department on Aging to receive and assess reports of